jg169/Book-to-Bites/README.md

 An experimental project aiming to summarize longer texts such as whitepapers, publications, and books into lifelike text to speech based soundbites for short-form media

-## Acknowledgement
+## Acknowledgements
+Here are the other projects that made this possible

-gptrim
+- gptrim

-bark
+- bark

-openAI
+- openAI

-langchain
+- langchain